tommasaso/SpeakerRecognition/README.md

         ├── saved_model.pb
         └── variables
 ```
-The Speaker recognition file is the notebook containing the code for training the neural network.
+The Speaker recognition file is the notebook contains the code to train the neural network. \
-The file has the task of saving the model in the /saved_model/my_model folder, the encoder of the labels corresponding to the speakers and the dataframe which corresponds to the features extracted for each audio file contained in the dataset folder.
-The StandardScaler.pkl, dataframe.pkl and LabelEncoder.pkl files are registered by the Speaker Recognition notebook for use within the RealTime Eval notebook.
+In Speaker Recognition.ipynb notebook we:
+1. load the DataSet folder reducing the speaker number from 8072 to 60 (for computational reason)
+2. extract features from any files in the reduced dataset
+3. save the resulted dataframe (since the features' extraction is time consuming)
+3. scale the measures (we save the scaler to use it in RealTimeEval.ipynb file)
+4. train the dense neural network
+5. save the model

+Without going into too much detail, the latest model obtained the following results:
+- Model Accuracy: 0.9983484723369116
+- MSE: 0.7241948802642444

+RealTimeEval.ipynb file continuously evaluates the microphone audio signal to detect which person is actually speaking.
+Without going into the details of the code, the important parameters are as follows:
+- Sec: This variable defines the time window to be analyzed
+- Interval: This variable defines how often to evaluate the current time window.

+For example for Sec=3 and Interval=0.5 mean that we carry out an evaluation any 0.5 seconds of the time window of the previous 3 seconds at the time of evaluation.

+The last notebook Record.ipynb, instead, it is used to register a new speaker to be included in our dataset.